 The need for upskilling and reskilling the workforce has also given rise to a plethora of technologies to help them do so.
 Here are some specific examples of technologies that can help with upskilling and reskilling:

 - Online Learning Platforms: One of the primary privileges the digital age offers is easy access to learning.
 Online learning platforms like Skillshare, Coursera, and Udemy, to name a few, offer courses on a wide range of topics along with certifications that anyone can pursue at their own pace and from any location.
+You can always check for a udemy coupon code for discounts on this course.
+For language learners, platforms like Busuu offer structured courses such as Korean for beginners.
+This allows a person to immerse themselves in a new culture and gain practical skills, all within their own comfort zone.

 - Learning Management Systems: Learning Management systems are a step above online learning platforms and are a potent tool to possess where upskilling and reskilling are concerned.
 Hence, a centralized location for all learning content within an organization is provided.
 So, a key LMS feature has the ability to collect data on its users to provide effective training.
 Hence, gyrus is one of the best learning management systems on the market today.